craftingcity/The-Known-World/World Notes/Prime Material - Alaturmen/Rough Lore/Core Assumptions.md

 ## Conflict Will Shape the Path of the World

 Evils want for power and will take it from those who hold it with no remorse.
-The current empires are all headed by good folk (except for maybe the DCP, but they're weird so its ok) and as such the global conflict is kept to a minimum, but one day something is gonna threaten that peace and change it forever.
+The current empires are all headed by good folk and as such the global conflict is kept to a minimum, but one day something is gonna threaten that peace and change it forever.

 ## The World is Magical

 It is known as the Weave; it is all things.
+Its power runs through Alaturmen like its rivers.
 Some artisans manipulate it unconsciously.
+Some practitioners manipulate it consciously.
+Common folk consider it deadly and powerful.